 50-minute Individual Therapy $175

 I do not currently accept insurance.
 A Superbill for you to submit directly to your insurance provider is available upon request.
-A limited number of reduced fee appointments are sometimes available.
+A limited number of reduced fee or "sliding scale" appointments are sometimes available.
 Please mention your interest when we speak.